FOXFOXFOX/foxfoxfox.github.io/_posts/2015-03-02-how-to-postdoc.md

 5) Have a softball project/paper/goal

+6) Learn the language

-5) Move fast and break things
+7) Move fast and break things